-On October 9, 2015, Governor Brown signed Senate Bill 674 (Chapter 721, De León).
-This law, which went into effect January 1, 2016, requires specified certifying entities, including state law enforcement agencies, to review and certify I-918, Petition for U Nonimmigrant Status, forms for noncitizen victims of specified crimes pursuant to California Penal Code Section 679.10.
+On October 9, 2015, Governor Brown signed Senate Bill 674 (De León, Chapter 721, Statutes of 2015).
+This law, which went into effect January 1, 2016, requires specified certifying entities, including state law enforcement agencies, to review and certify I-918, Petition for U Nonimmigrant Status, forms for noncitizen victims of specified crimes pursuant to Section 679.10 of the California Penal Code.
 These requests are commonly referred to as U Visa requests.